 10. Holistic Rooms

-"So many of us are heading into winter really acutely aware of how our spaces failed us over the course of quarantine [and] where our pain points are," creative director and design enthusiast Sean Santiago tells Hunker. "[We] are trying to find design solutions that make us feel sane, empowered, and inspired, whether that's reorienting the flow of foot traffic through the living room or investing in a stash of candles."
+"So many of us are heading into winter really acutely aware of how our spaces failed us over the course of quarantine [and] where our pain points are," creative director and design writer Sean Santiago tells Hunker. "[We] are trying to find design solutions that make us feel sane, empowered, and inspired, whether that's reorienting the flow of foot traffic through the living room or investing in a stash of candles."

 11. Non-Industrial Aesthetics

 Architect and interior designer Claudia Suárez Ahedo tells Hunker that 2021 will see us leaving industrial spaces behind.
 "Simple geometries remain [along with] earthy and brighter tones perfectly mixed with a good balance between modern and classic to achieve warm spaces," she says, describing what we can look out for in the coming year.

 "Rather than amalgamating a living room, kitchen, utility room, and dining room into one, I'm a huge fan of rooms with purpose," Martin Brudnizki, the founder and principal of Martin Brudnizki Design Studio, tells Hunker.
 "This is especially pertinent as more people work from home and need that separation."